 The subsidiary shrines also occupy similar places in the temple complex as in Tanjore.
 The vastness of the temple indicates the life of the times that must have been centered around the temple as was the prestige of the patron king.

 The temple is a practicing living temple.
-But it misses the life that you see in Tanjore around the temple.
-It made me think if it is really the God present in the temples that make the place come alive or is it the devotees who make the place come alive with their devotion.
+It misses the life that you see in Thanjavur around the temple.
+It made me think if it is really the God present in the temples that make the place come alive or if is it the devotees who make the place come alive with their devotion.

 UNESCO World Heritage Site

 Brihadeeswarar Temple at Gangaikonda Cholapuram is a UNESCO World Heritage Site.
 It is a part of the Great Living Chola Temples along with the Big Temple at Thanjavur and Airateshwara Temple at Darasuram.
 No wonder, it is one of the major tourist attractions of Tamil Nadu.

 - The place is about 75 km from Thanjavur and 100 km from Pondicherry

 - You can do it as a day trip from either place, where you have good options for stay and food

 - After Pattadakal this is the second world heritage site in India where you do not have any facilities around the monument.
 Carry your water and some food with you

 - You can spend a couple of hours easily at the temple and the surroundings